 Steps

-In the bowl of the stand mixer, place the egg whites (make sure they are at room temperature for at least 24 hours).
-Start whisking and gradually add the sugar, lemon, and cornstarch until you obtain a nice stiff meringue.
+Place the egg whites in the stand mixer bowl (make sure they are at room temperature for at least 24 hours).
+Start whipping and gradually add the sugar, lemon, and cornstarch.
+You should obtain a firm meringue.

-Line a baking tray with parchment paper, securing the parchment paper on the sides with a bit of meringue so it doesn’t move.
+Line a baking tray with parchment paper, fixing the paper on the sides with a bit of meringue to ensure it doesn’t move.
 Form a circle.
-You can also make a single cake without a hole in the center if you prefer.
+If desired, you can make it like a single cake without a hole in the center.

 Meanwhile, in a pan, melt the berries with 2 tablespoons of sugar for about 10 minutes.
-Whip the cream with the vanilla, leaving it slightly soft, not too whipped.
+Whip the cream with the vanilla, keeping it slightly soft, not overly whipped.

-Transfer the pavlova to a serving plate and fill it with the cream.
+Transfer the pavlova onto a serving plate and fill it with the whipped cream.

-Add the cooled berries.
+Add the cold berries.
 Let it rest in the fridge until it’s time to serve.

-You can replace the berries with seasonal fruit, and use Chantilly cream instead of whipped cream.
+You can substitute the berries with seasonal fruit, and chantilly cream instead of whipped cream